Consistency of option prices under bid-ask spreads: Single maturity: e -consistency

 \begin{rem} Note that in contrast to the frictionless case, we do not have to require that bid or ask prices decrease as the strike increases, in order to get models which are $\epsilon$-consistent with the absence of arbitrage.
 This means that we do not have to require $\bidy_i \geq \bidy_j$ or $\asky_i \geq \asky_j$ for $i < j$, as shown in the following example.

-Consider two call options, where $\epsilon=0$ (no spread on the underlying), and the prices are given by $\bids_0=\asks_0=4, \ \asky_i=i+5, \ \bidy_i=1+\frac i2, k_i=i$ for $i=1,2$.
+Consider two call options, where $\epsilon=0$ (no spread on the underlying), and the prices are given by $\bids_0=\asks_0=5, \ \asky_i=i+5, \ \bidy_i=1+\frac i2, k_i=i$ for $i=1,2$.
 We assume that the bank account is constant until maturity.
-The prices and a possible choice of shadow prices are shown in Figure~\ref{fig:wachsend}.
-(Note that, in the proof of Theorem~\ref{thm:single} in Appendix~\ref{app:proof single}, $e_i$ denotes the shadow price of the option with strike~$k_i$.)
+These prices and a possible choice of shadow prices $e_i:= D(1)\mathbb E[(S^C_1-K_i)^+]$ are shown in Figure~\ref{fig:wachsend}.
+(Note that shadow prices are introduced in the proof of Theorem~\ref{thm:single} in Appendix~\ref{app:proof single}.)

 Clearly all conditions from Theorem~\ref{thm:single} are satisfied, and therefore there exists an arbitrage free model.
 For example we can choose $\mu=\delta_5$, where $\delta$ denotes the Dirac delta.
-This example shows that, in our setting, prices which are admissible from a no-arbitrage point of view do not necessarily make economic sense: Since the payoff of $C(K_2)$ at maturity never exceeds the payoff of $C(K_1)$, the utility indifference ask-price of $C(K_2)$ should not be higher than the utility indifference ask-price of $C(K_1)$. \end{rem}
+This example shows that, in our setting, prices which are admissible from a no-arbitrage point of view do not necessarily make economic sense: As the payoff of $C(K_2)$ at maturity never exceeds the payoff of $C(K_1)$, the utility indifference ask-price of $C(K_2)$ should not be higher than the utility indifference ask-price of $C(K_1)$. \end{rem} From Theorem~\ref{thm:single}, it is easy to explicitly compute the interval of all~$\epsilon$ such that the given prices are $\epsilon$-consistent, which completes the solution of the $\epsilon$-consistency problem in the one-period case.
+Note that \eqref{eq:NAsing1}--\eqref{eq:NAsing4} clearly have to be satisfied for $i,j,l > 0$, as these conditions depend on~$\epsilon$ only for $i=0$ (see also Proposition~\ref{prop:nobound} below). \begin{cor} Assume that the given prices satisfy equations~\eqref{eq:NAsing1}--\eqref{eq:NAsing4} for $i,j,l > 0$.
+Then for $\epsilon \geq 0$ the prices are $\epsilon$-consistent with the absence of arbitrage if and only if $\epsilon$ satisfies: